Bagega

 Bagega is an Hausa speaking village in northwestern Nigeria.
 The village became noteworthy during a 2021 campaign by international organizations to recognize lead poisoning of children in the area, as part of artisanal gold mining.

 Location

-Bagega is located in the Anka Local Government Area of Zamfara State.
+Bagega is located in the Anka Local Government Area of Zamfara State, Nigeria.
 Bagega is surrounded by Dorca, Maigelma and Tuduki.

 Economic activity

 One of the major activities in Bagega is artisanal mining.

 Lead poisoning

-The dangers of lead poisoning due to the artisanal mining in Bagega has drawn global attention and has been subject of several environmental research publications by organizations like United Nations Environment Programme, United Nations Office for the Coordination of Humanitarian Affairs, ReliefWeb, Médecins Sans Frontières, and Human Rights Watch.
+The dangers of lead poisoning due to the artisanal mining in Bagega have drawn global attention and have been subject of several environmental research publications by organizations like United Nations Environment Programme, United Nations Office for the Coordination of Humanitarian Affairs, ReliefWeb, Médecins Sans Frontières, and Human Rights Watch.

-In May 2012, Doctors Without Borders had reported that least 4,000 children are suffering from lead poisoning as a result of artisanal gold mining in Zamfara State in Nigeria.
-Later the same year, Human Rights Watch further called on the Nigerian government who had pledged close to US$5 million to clean up areas that had been contaminated with lead during artisanal gold mining operations because of high levels of lead in rock ore.
+In May 2012, Doctors Without Borders had reported that least 4,000 children were suffering from lead poisoning as a result of artisanal gold mining in Zamfara State in Nigeria.
+Later the same year, Human Rights Watch further called on the Nigerian government which had pledged close to US$5 million to clean up areas that had been contaminated with lead during artisanal gold mining operations because of high levels of lead in rock ore.